-B4.6.1 review hypotheses in the light of outcomes, by:a) considering whether or not any hypothesis made is supported by the evidence Additional guidance: AF/the Candidates should be able to assess the extent to which the hypothesis is supported by the outcome. read 1/2 b) developing scientific ideas as a result of observations and measurements.
-Candidates should be able to suggest ways in which the hypothesis may need to be amended, or whether it needs to be discarded in the light of the achieved outcome of an investigation.
-1/2
+B4.6.1 review hypotheses in the light of outcomes, by: Additional guidance: AF/threa ld a) considering whether or not any hypothesis made is supported by the evidence Candidates should be able to assess the extent to which the hypothesis is supported by the outcome. /2 b) developing scientific ideas as a result of observations and measurements.
+Candidates should be able to suggest ways in which the hypothesis may need to be amended, or whether it needs to be discarded in the light of the achieved outcome of an investigation. /2